The hunted becomes the hunter: how Cloudflare’s fight with a “patent troll” could alter the game

 The trend represents a dangerous new twist in the patent wars.
 Because firms like Blackbird and their ilk can operate more cost-effectively than patent trolls that must pay for outside legal help — they need only invest their time in researching which patents to buy from brokers who deal in such things, then pay the roughly $1,000 to it costs to file a lawsuit.

 It’s for this reason that Prince sees Cloudflare’s primary mission as figuring out how to increase Blackbird’s costs.
-Explains Prince, “We thought, if it’s asymmetric,” meaning because it’s exponentially easier and cheaper for Blackbird to sue a company than it is for a company to defend itself, “how can we make it more symmetric?
+Explains Prince, “We thought, if it’s asymmetric,” because it’s so much cheaper for Blackbird to sue a company than for the company to defend itself, “how can we make it more symmetric?
 And every minute that they spend having to defend themselves somewhere else is a minute they aren’t suing us or someone else.”

-Toward that end, Cloudflare has launched a multi-pronged attack, the likes of which Silicon Valley has never quite seen before but that other companies may well use a a model going forward if it has the intended effect.
+Toward that end, Cloudflare has launched a multi-pronged attack, the likes of which Silicon Valley has never quite seen before but that other companies may well use as a model going forward if it has the intended effect.

-Part of that campaign involves highlighting the backgrounds of Blackbird cofounder Wendy Verlander, who worked previously for Wilmer Hale, as well as her cofounder, Chris Freeman, formerly of Kirkland & Ellis, to “pro innovation” state legislators in both Massachusetts and Illinois, where Blackbird has offices.
-Its argument to these individuals: that every attorney has to pass an ethics exam that states it’s a violation for an attorney to “acquire a cause of action,” then to go and sue someone over it.
+Part of its campaign involves highlighting the backgrounds of Blackbird cofounder Wendy Verlander, who worked previously for Wilmer Hale, as well as her cofounder, Chris Freeman, formerly of Kirkland & Ellis, to “pro innovation” state legislators in both Massachusetts and Illinois, where Blackbird has offices.

+Its argument to these individuals: that every lawyer must pass an ethics exam that states it’s a violation for an attorney to “acquire a cause of action,” then to go and sue someone over it.
 The same ethics exam precludes attorneys from splitting their fees with non-attorneys.

-Representative Keith Wheeler of Illinois has since introduced a bill called the “Ethics in Patent Litigation Act” that would make it the public policy of the state that attorneys should not be able to buy patents themselves for the purpose of suing on them if they are not in the business of any other productive activity.
+The argument has gained some traction, too.
+Representative Keith Wheeler of Illinois recently introduced a bill called the “Ethics in Patent Litigation Act” that would make it the public policy of the state that attorneys should not be able to buy patents themselves for the purpose of suing on them if they are not in the business of any other productive activity.
 In Massachusetts, where Verlander is based, Cloudflare has also found a receptive audience with State Senator Eric Lesser, who has specifically targeted patent trolls in a bill he introduced earlier this year.

-Cloudflare is further fighting to have the case moved from Delaware — where Cloudflare is incorporated — to California, arguing that most of the discovery for the case would need to take place in and around its headquarters and that its witnesses mostly reside in the Bay Area.
-(It would also increase Blackbird’s costs as they aren’t licensed or practice in California.)
+Cloudflare is further fighting to have the case moved from Delaware — where Cloudflare is incorporated — to California.
+Prince notes that most of the discovery process for the case would need to take place in and around its headquarters, and that Cloudflare’s witnesses mostly reside in the Bay Area.
+(It would also increase Blackbird’s costs, as they aren’t licensed or practice in California.)
 Prince says he’s hopeful but acknowledges it’s “not a slam dunk,” even with a unanimous Supreme Court ruling in May that determined that companies can be sued for patent infringement only where they reside or where they have a regular and established place of business.

 Cloudflare is also filing a complaint with the ethics committee of the Federal Bar Association and, perhaps most interestingly, crowdsourcing prior art to invalidate not only the patent that Blackbird is using to sue Cloudflare and Fastly, but with an eye toward invalidating all of Blackbird’s patents.

-Toward that end, Cloudflare has created a $50,000 prior art bounty — one matched by an anonymous donor who has pitched in an additional $50,000 — that it will begin paying out in several weeks, says Prince.
-He suggests that Cloudflare has already amassed a quality prior art for half of Blackbird’s patents.
-Its next move will be to send requests for ex parte reexaminations to the United States Patent and Trademark Office.
+It could become the most powerful tool in its arsenal.
+Already, Cloudflare has created a $50,000 prior art bounty — one matched by an anonymous donor who has pitched in an additional $50,000 — that it will begin paying out in several weeks, says Prince.
+He suggests that Cloudflare has so far amassed a quality prior art for half of Blackbird’s patents.
+Its next move is to begin sending requests for ex parte reexaminations to the United States Patent and Trademark Office.
 In other words, it will ask that Blackbird’s patents are reexamined.
 “Our goal is nothing short of invalidating every single one of them,” says Prince.

 Rabbit, Run

-Neither Verlander nor Freeman responded to interview requests sent into Blackbird, but Verlander recently told Fortune in May that Blackbird is not a law firm and that it doesn’t use contingency fee arrangements for the patents it buys, though she said it employs “a similar arrangement.”
+Neither Verlander nor Freeman responded to interview requests sent into Blackbird last week and yesterday, but Verlander recently told Fortune in May that Blackbird is not a law firm and that it doesn’t use contingency fee arrangements for the patents it buys, though it employs “a similar arrangement,” she said.

 Talking with Crain’s Chicago Business more recently, she characterized Blackbird as a defender of small inventors, saying that the “mere fact that these folks don’t have a lot of money shouldn’t make their patents worthless.”

-As part of the feature, the outlet published a photo of Freeman standing with a bridge behind him in the distance.
+As part of the feature, the outlet published a photo of Freeman, standing with a bridge behind him in the distance.

-Meanwhile, Cloudflare’s strategy includes involving as many reporters as much as possible in its fight, including talking with numerous media outlets about the case in recent months; it’s the kind of public opinion campaign that’s been used with great success in the past.
+Meanwhile, a final and powerful piece of Cloudflare’s strategy seems to involve talking with as many reporters as possible about the case, and no wonder; it’s the kind of public opinion campaign that’s been used with great success in the past.

 In one example well-known to those in the world of intellectual property, a Chicago-based law firm had collected about $6 million from legal settlements in copyright-infringement lawsuits they had filed against people who allegedly downloaded pornographic movies online — films to which the attorneys had themselves purchased or filed copyrights.
-They were charged late last year for running an extortion fraud scheme.
-Two of the firm’s founders have also been disbarred.
+The attorneys were charged late last year for running an extortion fraud scheme.
+Two of the them have since been disbarred.

-It’s an extreme comparison, but according to Lee Cheng, who today advises companies on their patent woes and is a student of the case, the firm made “millions of dollars before someone who they went after [for damages] said, ‘I’m coming after you and defending myself.’
-Whether what it was doing was illegal was hard to say, but the press caught wind of it, and it so shocked everyone” that it set in motion the chain of events leading to the lawyer’s disbarment.
+It’s an extreme comparison, but according to Lee Cheng, who today advises companies on their patent woes and is a student of the case, that Chicago firm made “millions of dollars before someone who they pursued someone [for damages] who said, ‘I’m coming after you and defending myself.’
+Whether what [this firm] was doing was illegal was hard to say, but the press caught wind of it, and it so shocked everyone” that it set in motion the chain of events leading to the firm’s demise.

 “[Is Blackbird] doing anything thing that is illegal or unethical?” continues Cheng.
 “For the most part, it’s unethical.
 But it’s probably not illegal.”